Facts, Identification & Control

 Earwigs are relatively fast moving.
 They run away quickly when the ground litter is moved, uncovering them.

 Earwigs are active at night.
 During the day they hide in cracks in damp areas.
 They live under rocks and logs and in mulch in flowerbeds.
 Earwigs eat plants and insects.

 Attracted to lighting

 Earwigs are attracted to lights.
 They can become a nuisance on porches and patios on summer evenings.
 In the morning they will be gathered under things like cushions that were left outside overnight.

 Homeowners often find them in areas where there is water – kitchens, bathrooms, and laundries.
 Earwigs can also find their way into bedrooms and family rooms.
-They turn up in almost every part of the house.
+They turn up in almost every part of the house, but infestations are rare.

 The most important part of controlling earwigs is eliminating their hiding places.
 If the earwig harborages are not addressed, insecticide application will probably not control earwigs very well.
 There are a variety of things that can be done.

 - Clean Up – Move landscape timbers, logs, decorative stones, and firewood piles away from the foundation.